rmtfleming/Templates/README.md

 	cd ~
 	git clone https://github.com/sandre/Templates.git

-The templates should now be visible in your [Nautilus file manager](https://en.wikipedia.org/wiki/Nautilus_%28file_manager%29)by right-clicking into "Create New Document".
+The templates should now be visible in your [Nautilus file manager](https://en.wikipedia.org/wiki/Nautilus_%28file_manager%29) by right-clicking into "Create New Document".

 External Links